BalagoudaKaragi/firstcollede-demo/README.md

 # firstcollege-demo
 this is my first git repository

-i try to understand git & githu
+i try to understand git & github